rmraya/OpenXLIFF/README.md

 ## Supported File Formats

-OpenXLIFF Filters can generate XLIFF 1.2 and XLIFF 2.0 from these formats:
+OpenXLIFF Filters can generate XLIFF 1.2, 2.0, 2.1 and 2.2 from these formats:

 - **General Documentation**
   - Adobe InCopy ICML